YuriDoestoevsky/ML_With_Flutter/README.md

-"#MLWithFlutter
+#ML_With_Flutter
-A small Flutter app that uses a TensorFlow Lite model to classify images of cats and dogs."
+A small Flutter app that uses a TensorFlow Lite model to classify images of cats and dogs.